 Dr. Flores is the founder of Somos Escritoras/We Are Writers, a creative space for Latina girls (grades 6-12) that invites them to share and perform stories from their lived experiences using art, theater and writing as a tool for reflection, examination and critique of their worlds.
-In addition, Dr. Flores is the Chair of the Latinx Caucus of National Council of Teachers of English (NCTE) and the Founding Co-Chair of the Commission on Family and Community Literacies of English Language Arts Teacher Educators (ELATE).
+In addition, Dr. Flores is the chair of the Latinx Caucus of National Council of Teachers of English (NCTE) and the founding co-chair of the Commission on Family and Community Literacies of English Language Arts Teacher Educators (ELATE).
 Dr. Flores is a member of the 2016-2018 Cultivating New Voices Among Scholars (CNV) of Color cohort.

 Ph.D. in English Education, Arizona State University, 2017